barbazul/1kfa/mod_guide_player.md

 Once the *Exhaustion pile* grows to 10 cards, the character is *incapacitated* and can take no further actions.
 It is up to the GM to decide what this incapacitation means - whether the character is dead, unconscious, or just unable to stand or move.
-The GM has rules for this, see the GM Guide.

 ## Wounds